Gunfire, stampede and starving Palestinians: Israel’s aid plan descends into chaos

 The Israeli military says it guards the site from a distance, and that it fired only warning shots to control the situation.
 The US-based and backed Gaza Humanitarian Foundation said its security contractors manning the site said it did not open fire and that distribution continued without incident shortly afterwards.
 It told Israeli media it plans to open four sites and expand operations in Gaza in the coming weeks.

 And so under intense international pressure, Israel ended the 11-week-long aid blockade last week.
-It has now allowed limited relief through a heavily criticised plan to corral the population into areas with feeding points - like the site in Rafah which was first opened on Monday.
+It has now allowed limited relief through a heavily criticised plan to corral the population into areas with feeding points, like the site in Rafah which was opened on Monday.

 The United Nations and other humanitarian organisations have rejected the new aid system, arguing there is no way it can meet Gaza’s overwhelming need and that it allows Israel to use food as a means of population control.
 They have also warned of the risk of friction between Israeli troops and civilians seeking supplies and continue to call for an immediate ceasefire and unrestricted aid access.

-Israeli media citing the defence ministry said that among the new settlements including existing “outposts”, that are illegal under even Israeli law, and which would be legalised.
+Israeli media citing the defence ministry said that among the new settlements, including existing “outposts” that are illegal under even Israeli law, would be legalised.
 A spokesperson for defence ministry did not respond to requests for comment on the announcement.

 The Western-backed Palestinian Authority, which exercises limited rule in the West Bank, and Hamas militant group which runs Gaza, both condemned the Israeli decision.